n0thhhing/ts-capstone/README.md

 ### Makefile

-The makefile provides some commands for necessary builds, which includes
+The makefile provides some commands for necessary builds, which includes...

 - `compile`: Compiles capstone into a static library via emcmake
 - `build`: Transpiles the static library file into js via emcc(requires make compile first)